Professional Services · Revenue & Growth

 We own the workflow design, the prompts, the retrieval architecture, the evaluation harness, and weekly improvement.
 Your consultancies, transformation offices, strategy teams, and boutique advisory firms team owns data access, policy, exception approval, and final commercial decisions.
 At the end of the engagement, every prompt, eval, and config is handed over — no lock-in.

-How do you measure revenue impact for lead qualification in consulting?+
+What's the revenue ROI shape for lead qualification in consulting?+

 Sources we reference